 Some pics of the AR-6 at Reno (The last three pictures are of Ed Rankin's beautiful 42% scale model of the AR-6.
 Clocked at 196mph!
 Find out more about Giant Scale air racing here.)

 NEW!
-We've just finished a movie showing how we made the master plug for the curvaceous, molded fuselage of the AR-6.
+We've recently finished a movie showing how we made the master plug for the curvaceous, molded fuselage of the AR-6.
 It's called, "Making a molded fuselage-Shaping the AR-6"

 I'm forever indebted to my good friends for their labors on the video tapes, as well as on this webpage.
 The webpage itself is the creation of world renowned inventor and video artist, Ed Tannenbaum.
 I couldn't have done it without him.
 Thanks for everything, ET.